A Trusted Advocate

-When Christina Parlapiano was growing up, she loved going to court with her father, a solo practitioner in New Jersey.
-Watching her father advocate for his clients in court was an inspiration for Parlapiano to pursue a legal career.
+When Christina Livorsi was growing up, she loved going to court with her father, a solo practitioner in New Jersey.
+Watching her father advocate for his clients in court was an inspiration for Livorsi to pursue a legal career.

 "That exposure to the legal work was a very important influence," she said.

-Parlapiano credits her career success with developing the ability to "know your audience."
-Whether it’s in her legal writing or when she's standing up to make an argument before a judge, Parlapiano pays close attention to delivering the right tone and position to get the right point across.
-Whether she is working on a written motion or arguing before the court, Parlapiano relishes any opportunity to take a position and present her clients' point of view.
+Livorsi credits her career success with developing the ability to "know your audience."
+Whether it’s in her legal writing or when she's standing up to make an argument before a judge, Livorsi pays close attention to delivering the right tone and position to get the right point across.
+Whether she is working on a written motion or arguing before the court, Livorsi relishes any opportunity to take a position and present her clients' point of view.

 "I really enjoy figuring things out and finding solutions for my clients," she said.

 Livorsi is an aggressive advocate for her clients in court.
 But she also knows when to resolve issues short of trial through negotiations.
 "In my practice, I often work with self-represented parties on the other side of the issue, so it's important to know when to hold back a bit, in order to get the best results for the benefit of everyone involved," she said.

 Livorsi's clients say they have great confidence in her instincts and skills.

 "Christina is a very strong advocate.
 I've seen firsthand her ability to stand up to opposing counsel and play hardball," says one client.
 "Christina exhibits the utmost professionalism and charisma.
 I completely trust her strategies and am always confident that the company is in good hands when she is on the case."

 When Livorsi is not writing a motion or presenting an argument in court, she enjoys using her legal advocacy skills to help others.
 She takes an active role in several pro bono efforts sponsored by the firm, including one that involves representing victims of domestic violence when seeking final restraining orders.